Sweet Potato Comfort Pie Logo

 Our Mission

 Sweet Potato Comfort Pie’s mission is to advance racial justice and equity, heal damage caused by race-based trauma and elevate marginalized voices and experiences.
-We achieve our mission in these ways: with the powerful Black cultural food tradition of making and delivering sweet potato pies; through story-circle dialogues, speaker series, healing retreats and workshops; with original community-based artistic productions; through youth/elder mentorship programming; and with additional live events and alliance-building activities that deepen racial justice work.
+We achieve our mission in these ways: with the powerful Black cultural food tradition of the sweet potato comfort pie; through story-circles, speaker series, healing retreats and workshops; with original community-based artistic productions; through youth/elder arts mentorship programming; and with additional live events and community-building activities that deepen racial justice work.

-HEALING • Connection • ACTION • MENTORSHIP • THE ARTS
+HEALING • CREATIVITY • COMMUNITY • ARTS & CULTURE

 Sweet Potato Comfort Pie on PBS